bradlycarpenter/Project-H-Documentation/Resources/Style Doc.md

 const Weapon = preload("res://weapon.gd")
 ```

+This is the only instance where caps is used.
+For everything else it is lower case.
 # Functions and variables[¶](https://docs.godotengine.org/en/stable/tutorials/scripting/gdscript/gdscript_styleguide.html#functions-and-variables "Permalink to this headline")

 Use snake_case to name functions and variables: